Denny's

-Denny's (also known as Denny's Diner on some of the locations' signage) is an American table service diner-style restaurant chain.
-It operates over 1,700 restaurants in many countries.
+Denny's (also known as Denny's Diner on some locations' signage) is an American table service diner-style restaurant chain.
+It operates over 1,400 restaurants in the United States, Canada, México, Puerto Rico, and several other international locations.
+Founded in 1953 as a donut stand in Lakewood, California, under the name Danny's Donuts, the chain has grown to one of the largest full-service family restaurant chains in the United States.

 Description

-Originally opened as a coffee shop under the name Danny's Donuts, Denny's was known for always being open and serving breakfast, lunch, and dinner 24 hours a day.
-Denny's did not close on holidays and nights, except where required by law.
-Many restaurants are located in proximity to freeway exits, bars, and in-service areas.

 Denny's started franchising in 1963, and most Denny's restaurants are now franchisee-owned.
 Franchise agreements require 24/7 service in most locations.
-Because of the impact of the COVID-19 pandemic on the restaurant industry in the United States, many Denny's had to close for the first time, and may now have limited hours of operation.
+Because of the impact of the COVID-19 pandemic on the restaurant industry in the United States, many Denny's had to close for the first time and may now have limited hours of operation.

 History

-Denny's was founded by Harold Butler and Richard Jezak, who opened Danny's Donuts in Lakewood, California in 1953.
-In 1956, a year after Jezak's departure from the 6-store chain, Butler changed the concept, shifting it from a donut shop to a coffee shop with store No. 8.
+The restaurant originally opened as Danny's Donuts by Richard Jezak and Harold Butler.
+It opened at the intersection of Bellflower and Del Amo boulevards in 1954, Lakewood, California.
+In 1956, a year after Richard Jezak departed from the six-store chain, Harold Butler changed the concept, shifting it from a donut shop to a coffee shop with store No. 8.
 Danny's Donuts was renamed Danny's Coffee Shops and changed its operation to 24 hours.
-During the 1950s, Los Angeles architects Armet & Davis created a new prototype building with a boomerang-shaped roof that became a model for stores built all over the country.
+During the 1950s, Los Angeles architects Armet & Davis created a new prototype building with a boomerang-shaped roof that became a model for stores built nationwide.
 They also designed a second prototype in 1965 with a zigzag shingled roof.
-These designs enabled googie architecture to spread across America.
-Many Denny's locations were built near freeway offramps, leading to increasingly larger signage.
-In 1959, to avoid confusion with the Los Angeles restaurant chain Coffee Dan's, Butler changed the name from Danny's Coffee Shops to Denny's Coffee Shops.
+These designs enabled Googie architecture to spread across America.
+Many Denny's locations were built near freeway off-ramps, leading to increasingly larger signage.
+In 1959, Butler changed the name from Danny's Coffee Shops, to avoid confusion with the Los Angeles restaurant chain Coffee Dan's, to Denny's Coffee Shops.
 In 1961, Denny's Coffee Shops was renamed Denny's.
-The business continued to expand, and by 1981, there were over 1,000 restaurants in all 50 U.S. states.
-The company absorbed many of the old Sambo's restaurants and used their mid-century design in some of their restaurants.
+The business continued to expand, and by 1981, there were over 1,000 Denny's restaurants in all 50 U.S. states.
+The company absorbed many former Sambo's restaurants and used their mid-century design in some of their restaurants.
 In 1977, Denny's introduced the still-popular Grand Slam breakfast.
 In 1994, Denny's became the largest corporate sponsor of Save the Children, a national charity.
-All but six Denny's closed for the first time ever on Christmas 1988; many of the restaurants were built without locks, and some of them had reportedly lost their keys.
+All but six Denny's locations closed for the first time ever for Christmas 1988; this was problematic because many restaurants had been built without locks, and others had reportedly lost their keys.